kloczek/zabbix-templates/README.md

 * If it is something which needs to be done to use those templates it is described in each template within description notes
 * Each template in the description field has the last modification date and internal version

-Templated items, applications and triggers must adhere to this naming convention using 3-4 letter abbreviations:
+Templated items, applications and triggers must adhere to this naming convention using 2-4 letter abbreviations:
 ```
 <CLASS>::<Name>
 <CLASS>::<SUBCLASS>::<Name>
 ```
 Examples:
 ```
+HW::CPU
 MEM::Total Memory
 NET::ICMP::Loss
 NTP::WTS::Clock Frequency Adjustment